Skip to main content

 Spravato nasal spray

-If you’re suffering from treatment-resistant depression (TRD) and you have health insurance, then it may be worth investigating whether or not your plan covers the FDA-approved nasal spray Spravato.
+If you’re suffering from TRD and you have health insurance, then it may be worth investigating whether or not your plan covers the FDA-approved nasal spray Spravato.

 Traditional ketamine (ketamine hydrochloride) is made up of two “mirror-image” molecules: arketamine and esketamine.
-Spravato, in contrast, only contains the latter molecule, esketamine.
+Spravato, in contrast, contains esketamine only.
 Clinical trials have found that intranasal esketamine can “provide significant short-term symptom improvement in TRD, with only transient and mild-to-moderate side effects” experienced by most patients.

-However, a 2024 review noted that arketamine (the other molecule) “exhibits superior and longer-lasting antidepressant effects” compared to esketamine in animal models of depression.
-Similarly, another 2024 review explained that esketamine offers more potent analgesic and anesthetic effects, while arketamine performs better as an antidepressant and anti-inflammatory treatment.
-Unfortunately, at the time of this writing, research on the safety and effectiveness of arketamine alone in human patients with depression is very limited.
-As the science develops, we’ll update this information accordingly.
+However, a 2024 review notes that arketamine (the other molecule) “exhibits superior and longer-lasting antidepressant effects” compared to esketamine in animal models of depression.
+Similarly, another 2024 review explains that arketamine performs better as an antidepressant and anti-inflammatory treatment.
+So, at least for some people, Spravato may not provide as strong a therapeutic effect as ketamine hydrochloride.

 In-person ketamine therapy infusion clinics